 Beautiful, very comfortable and clean.
 We'd recommend it for a stay in Isabella.
 Very closed to Concha de Perla, a wonderful place to do snorkelling.
 Manany and Wil were very kind and helped us in order to select different excursions.

-Sri Lanka, AsiaWith 20 acres of private jungle to explore, Gal Oya Lodge offers an experience like no other, close to nature.
-This natural paradise will reconnect you to an ancient land.3-leaf status
+Sri Lanka, AsiaWith 20 acres of private jungle to explore, you'll reconnect with an ancient land.3-leaf status

 Bali, AsiaNestled on the banks of the Ayung River, Fivelements retreat is an award-winning eco-conscious wellness retreat and peaceful sanctuary, perfect for spiritual experience and meditation.1-leaf status

-Panama, Central AmericaOffering guests unparalleled access to 200+ acres of nature at its best by protecting and preserving the surrounding environment.
+Panama, Central AmericaWith over 200 acres of protected nature surrounding the lodge.
 At Tranquilo Bay, eco-tourism is a way of life.Gold leaf status